Rosario Riccobono: Killed by the Corleonesi

 However, turning against his former allies made Riccobono an untrustworthy man and Riina decided to turn against him after he had taken care of Bontade and Inzerillo.
 Unlike with other Mafia families, Riina had never succeeded in infiltrating the Mafia family of Riccobono with men loyal to the Corleonesi.
 Riina was not able to control Riccobono and needed the charismatic boss out of the way, not in the least to reward his other allies in Palermo with parts of Riccobono’s territory.

-Riccobono and eight of his men vanished without trace at the end of November 1982.
-The men were separated off from each other at a dinner at Michele Greco’s estate and strangled one by one by their table companions.
+Riccobono and eight of his men vanished without a trace at the end of November 1982.
+The men were separated from each other at a dinner at Michele Greco’s estate and strangled one by one by their table companions.
 Riccobono was just taking his after-dinner nap.
 Three of his associates were gunned down a few days later and his brother, Vito Riccobono, was found decapitated in his car.
-Within a few days Riccobono’s entourage was eliminated.
+Within a few days, Riccobono’s entourage was eliminated.
 One of the few who survived was Riccobono’s erstwhile driver Salvatore Lo Piccolo, who rose to power twenty years later.

-For a while the Italian media blamed another foe of Riina, Tommaso Buscetta, as being responsible for wiping out the Riccobono cosca, as revenge for the recent slayings of Buscetta's two sons.
-In fact Buscetta had nothing to do with the killing of Riccobono and his men; he was hiding out in Brazil at the time.
+For a while, the Italian media blamed another foe of Riina, Tommaso Buscetta, as being responsible for wiping out the Riccobono cosca, as revenge for the recent slayings of Buscetta's two sons.
+In fact, Buscetta had nothing to do with the killing of Riccobono and his men; he was hiding out in Brazil at the time.
 A number of informants have said that Pino Greco was the man who personally garrotted Riccobono and subsequently orchestrated the murders of a dozen of Riccobono's associates and relatives.

 Rosario Riccobono was given an in absentia life sentence at the Maxi Trial in 1987 even though he was dead by then.
 Rumours of his death emerged in the mid-1980s but were not confirmed until the end of that decade through the informant Francesco Marino Mannoia.
 His body has never been found.